bernardodiasc/bernardodiasc.github.io/public/content/posts/2018-04-09-markdown-renderer-component-that-can-render-other-react-components/index.md

 Alright, previously I wrote about how this site renders content from Markdown files, you can read it here: [Creating React component with Markdown renderer and code syntax highlight](https://bernardodiasdacruz.com/2018/03/17/creating-react-component-with-markdown-renderer-and-code-syntax-highlight).
 In this post I'll explain some cool upgrades I made in the `MarkdownRenderer` component used in this site.

-## How it's working now
+## How it was working so far

 Just to give you some context, this site uses markdown static files to store the content.
 There is no rich-text editor interface to provide fancy features for different kinds of data representation.
-If I want to include an image in the middle of the post I need to explicitly declare the markup using HTML tags:
+If I want to include an image in the middle of the post I had to explicitly declare the markup using HTML tags:

 ```html
 <figure>